lorirocks/nashville-neighborhoods-capstone/README.md

 ### **Known Issues and Challenges**
 *Potential duplication of building permit counts:* The building permit data includes many Permit Types which are sometimes used at different stages of building at a particular address.
 For example, a residence at 1000 Gilmore Ave had a permit issued on 5/9/2018 for Residential-Rehab, and a second permit issued a short time later on 5/20/2018 for Residential-Addition.
 To prevent double-counting, the address and date of issuance will need to be taken into consideration when counting the number of Residential or Commercial building-related permits.

-*Limited data for planning/zoning:* The data for planning/zoning change applications is only retained for a rolling two months after an application has been completed (i.e., denied or approved).
-This will limit the ability to explore correlations with subsequent or concurrent building permits.

 *Known irregularities due to recent unique events:* The data may have anomalies caused by the March 3rd tornado, the COVID-19 shutdown that started on March 13th, and the “I Can’t Breathe” protests that started May 29th.
 These events may cause artificial highs or lows in the data that might skew trendlines.
 *Back to [Contents](#Contents)*